joldenb/wdi-orientation/README.md

 ### Slack

-Feel free to use ``#wdi3`` for any conversations outside of lectures for general course content questions.
-For any other discussion not related to the curriculum, you can use ``#random``.
+Feel free to use ``#wdi4`` for any conversations outside of lectures for general course content questions.
+For any other discussion not related to the curriculum, you can use ``#random`` or an appropriately named channel (e.g. `#upcoming-events` to pitch an upcoming event).

 ### Instructors Communication